CSharpM7/Alucard/specials.md

 	<h2 class="section-heading text-uppercase">Side Special (Dark Dive)</h2>
 </div>
 <img class="img-fluid d-block mx-auto" src="assets\img\moveset\sspecial.png" alt="">
 It's an unspoken rule that all vampires in fighting games must have a command grab, so here's Alucard's.
 This move takes inspiration from Dracula's Soul Steal move in Order of Ecclesia.
-Foes hit by this move are forcibly moved up, and Alucard then steals their soul.
-When Alucard's cloak is glowing read, he enters Dark Metamorphosis.
+Foes hit by this move are forcibly moved up, and Alucard then delivers are dark explosion, adding a sizeable amount to his Dark Metamorphosis meter.
+When Alucard's cloak is glowing read, he will enter Dark Metamorphosis after landing this move.

+In training mode, you will receive full Dark Metamorphosis meter for landing this move.

 <br/>
 <div class="col-lg-12 text-center">